Dan Collison

 UI and brand audit

-I cropped out screenshots of each UI component and made decisions around which should be redesigned, consolidated, or discarded.
+I cropped out screenshots of each component and made decisions around which should be redesigned, consolidated, or discarded.

 Legacy product components Guru Systems brand logo